-His teams at Norwich have won 20 games or more 15 times.
-He has also been selected as the Division II/III National "Coach of the Year" four times throughout his tenure at Norwich with the latest coming in 2010.
+His teams at Norwich have won 20 games or more 16 times.
+He has also won the most Ed Jeremiah Division II/III National "Coach of the Year" Award with five throughout his tenure at Norwich and the latest coming in 2017.

 McShane was selected as the 10th head coach of the Norwich men's ice hockey program prior to the 1995-96 season.
 In the 23 years since, he has posted a 497-130-38 record.
 He became the program's all-time winningest coach during the 2008-09 season.
 Under McShane's guidance, the Cadets have never posted a losing season.